longgggg1310/mlops1/README.md

 - **Dagster UI (Dagit):** `http://localhost:3001`
 - **Jupyter Notebook (Spark):** `http://localhost:8888`

+## Notes

+- Ensure Docker and Docker Compose are installed before running the project.
+- The MinIO bucket is created automatically by the `mc` service.
+- Adjust paths and environment variables as needed.

+## Future Enhancements

+- Add monitoring with Prometheus + Grafana.
+- Automate dbt transformations in Dagster.
+- Implement Kafka for real-time processing.

 ### Environment Variables

 The `.env` file should contain the required credentials: